danielroth1/CAE/README.md

 ## Build Instructions
 Currently, only Linux is supported.

 To build with CMake, see "Building with CMake" below.
 I am using qmake because of its better integration with QtCreator.
-If you want to use it as well, see "Building with qmake and QtCreator".
+If you want to use it as well, see "Building with qmake".

 ### Required libraries
 * Boost